Each in its own pen in seeming harmony.

 Who’s there?

-It’s me; the person you do not see
+It’s me; the person you

 Through your peephole